American Indian Resources

 American Indian Resource Center

-American Indian Resource Center (AIRC), located at the Central Library, in Tulsa,
+The American Indian Resource Center (AIRC), located at Central Library in Tulsa, OK,

 American Indian Resource Center